 - You are a pensioner that has been insured for a sufficient period of time

-Also, under certain conditions, you will be eligible for state healthcare if you have no other access to healthcare services.
+Also, under certain conditions, you will be eligible for state healthcare if you have no other access to German healthcare services.

 Whether you switch to private health insurance is mainly dependent on your employment.
-If you earn less than €57,600 per annum, you need to stay on the public insurance scheme.
+If you earn less than €57,600 per year, you need to stay on the public insurance scheme.
 However, you can choose between the two if you are a student who renounces their state insurance, have no basis to join the state scheme, earn above the salary threshold, are a civil servant, or are self-employed.
 Around one in every ten residents opt for private health insurance in Germany.

 So, now you know about accessing healthcare in general, what is the situation for dental services specifically?
 While a degree of dental care is available via the state health insurance system, you will find that there are also a lot of exclusions.
-The government in Germany are increasingly removing dental treatments from reimbursement by public healthcare plans due to the huge amount of public spending on healthcare.
+The government in Germany is increasingly removing dental treatments from reimbursement by public healthcare plans due to the huge amount of public spending on healthcare.
 Public healthcare expenditure in Germany consumes the biggest portion of their national budget.